aws-amplify/amplify-cli/amplifycli_react_tutorial.md

 }
 ```

 This is the GraphQL schema that will be deployed to AWS AppSync.
 If you're familiar with GraphQL you could rename/add fields & types, but note the client code would need to change as well.
-When you're ready press `enter` in the CLI and then `No` on the next question followed by `amplify push`.
+When you're ready press `enter` in the CLI followed by `amplify push`.

 After the deployment is done open your `App.js` again and update the import to include both the `API` category and `graphqlOperation` method: